 Fiscal Status Report

-The next meeting of the board is set for 5 p.m.
-Tuesday, May 5, 2020, to be conducted remotely with proper notice and access provided under the governor’s emergency provisions of the Open Public Meetings Act.
+The next regular meeting of the board is set for 5 p.m.
+Tuesday, October 6, 2020, to be conducted remotely with proper notice and access provided under the governor’s emergency provisions of the Open Public Meetings Act.